 The city’s robust fiber network provides high-speed connectivity from downtown Phoenix to the suburbs.
 With over 150,000 miles of fiber optic capacity, the Phoenix offers reliable internet connectivity with diverse network paths.
-This also provides low-latency links to western colocation hubs like Silicon Valley, Las Vegas, Dallas, Los Angeles, Salt Lake City, and San Diego.
+This also provides low-latency links to western colocation hubs like Silicon Valley, Las Vegas, Dallas, Denver, Los Angeles, Salt Lake City, and San Diego.

 The Arizona Commerce Authority announced a strategic broadband plan to increase reliable internet connection within the state in February 2022.
 This plan aims to create a state-wide fiber network along I-17 and I-19 with a future expansion plan along interstate and highways, particularly Phoenix, Flagstaff, and Nogales.